source-data/soda-roberta/README.md

 Accordingly, a specialized language model for scientific biological language is fine tuned into 4 models for the respective tasks: PANELIZATION, NER, GENEPROD_ROLES and SMALL_MOL_ROLES.
 These models are based on the find-tuning of a language model trained on abstracts and figure legends of scientific articles available in PubMedCentral (http://europepmc.org/).

-The datasetse and trained models are available as such at https://huggingface.co/EMBO.
+The datasetse and trained models are available at https://huggingface.co/EMBO.

-We provide in the doc instructions to train the language model by fine tuning a pretrained Roberta transformer on text from PubMedCentral and by training the 4 specific token classification models using the SourceData datset.
-Training can be done useing the command line using the modules in `smtag.cli` or in jupyter notebooks (see `training_protocol_*.ipynb` notebooks).
+We provide in `docs/` instructions to train the language model by fine tuning a pretrained Roberta transformer on text from PubMedCentral and by training the 4 specific token classification models using the SourceData datset.
+Training can be done useing the command line using the modules in `smtag.cli` or in jupyter notebooks (see [`training_protocol_LM.ipynb`](./training_protocol_LM.ipynb) and [`training_protocol_TOKCL.ipynb`](./training_protocol_TOKCL.ipynb) notebook).

 The training raw data is in the form of XML files.
 SODA-ROBERTA provides tools to convert XML into tagged datasets that can be used for training transormers models.
 At inference stage, the tagged text is serialized back into json.